mammad2c/click-the-fox-game/README.md

 # Click the fox

-This is a game in that you should click on the foxes in 30 minutes as much as you can.
+This is a game that you should click on the foxes in 30 seconds as much as you can.

 ## Architecture